When Fighting Evil, The Most Valuable Skill To Master, And A Small Gift

 VII.

 A thought I’ve had this month: Kintsugi.
+Instead of hiding cracks, Kintsugi highlights them with gold, turning damage into something that tells a story and makes it uniquely valuable.
+It reminds me that our flaws can actually make us more interesting.
 We get to wear our cracks with a new kind of pride and beauty.
-Kintsugi is beautiful because it celebrates imperfection.
-Instead of hiding cracks, it highlights them with gold, turning damage into something that tells a story and makes it uniquely valuable.
-It reminds me that our flaws can actually make us more interesting.
 Life is like a river—constantly moving, sometimes calm, sometimes rough, but always shaping us as we go.

 VIII.